 - Nice Guy: Abu Ali is handsome, amiable, considerate, optimistic, industrious, and even-tempered.
 Nobody in Aladdin's court knows what to do with him.

 - Nobility Marries Money: The Wicked Princes are both interested in Silver Bud because her father, Sulkpot Ben Nagnag, is the richest Wholesale Jeweller in all Araby (and because each of them despises the other).
-This despite the fact that their own families are evidently quite wealthy (which is just as well for them, as Sulkpot insists that his daughter will only marry a wealthy prince).
+This is despite the fact that their own families are evidently quite wealthy (which is just as well for them, as Sulkpot insists that his daughter will only marry a wealthy prince).

 - The Phoenix: Abu Ali is challenged by the father of the beautiful Silver Bud to bring Three Tail Feathers from the Magic Phoenix Bird, which is believed to be Quite Extinct by Those Who Know, in order to win her hand in marriage.
 It isn't extinct, as it turns out — he finds a pair — but they turn out to be simply large, intelligent, talking birds, not much like the legendary creature.